ueapy/pythoncourse2022-website/src/programme.md

 # Programme

-## Day 0 - Getting ready
-Friday 4th of June 2021

-Follow the [installation instructions](installation.md) *and make sure to run the test*.
+Before the course, follow the [installation instructions](installation.md) *and make sure to run the tests*.

 ## Day 1 - Python basics
 Wednesday 27th April 2022, 9:00 - 16:40 BST